Those Who Trespass: Plot summary

 The antagonist is a tall, "no-nonsense" television journalist named Shannon Michaels, described as the product of two Celtic parents, who is pushed out by Global News Network, and systematically murders the people who ruined his career.

 Meanwhile, the protagonist, a "straight-talking" Irish-American New York City homicide detective named Tommy O’Malley, is charged with solving the murders that Michaels has committed, while competing with Michaels for the heart of Ashley Van Buren, a blond, sexy aristocrat turned crime columnist.
 Some reviewers have said that Michaels and O'Malley are "thinly veiled versions" of O'Reilly.

 Michaels' first victim is a news correspondent who stole his story in Argentina, and got him into trouble with the network.
 He then stalks the woman who forced his resignation from the network and throws her off a balcony.
 After that he murders a television research consultant who had advised the local station to dismiss him by burying him in beach sand up to his neck and letting him slowly drown.
-Finally, during a break in the Radio and Television News Directors Association convention, he slits the throat of the station manager.
+Finally, during a break in the Radio-Television News Directors Association convention, he slits the throat of the station manager.
 After this, he is pursued by O'Malley and Van Buren, where he attempts to lose them by crossing a runway in front of a speeding jet.
 Although he makes it, his car's right back tire is cut by the jet's wing, causing the car to spin, flip over, and be subsequently melted by the exhaust from the jet, which explodes.
 Michaels dies in extreme agony, as his contacts (used to hide his identity) burn into his eyes and a chunk of the car crushes his head in.